 BAAS Concentration: Religion

-As a secondary concentration, Religion requires 24 hours of coursework and includes the following courses:
+As a secondary concentration, Religion includes courses like: